msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 - Etcd service status and journal
 - Gallery item's DVM logs

 Take into account that the current version of `getkuberneteslogs.sh` will momentarily upload your private SSH key to the cluster.

+The script will also try to look for common issues or misconfigurations.
+If any of those are found, they will be saved in file `ALL_ERRORS.txt`.